Monsey Trails: Lakewood Express

 Monsey Trails also operates service between Lakewood, New Jersey and Brooklyn under the Lakewood Express brand.
 This service was previously operated by Darkanu Bus Company until it shut down after an accident, and Monsey assumed the route.

 The Baltimore Line

-Monsey Trails also operates service between Baltimore, Maryland and Brooklyn under the Baltimore Line brand.
-A bus departs once a week from 14th Ave & 53rd St in Brooklyn, and arrives at 7 Mile Market in Baltimore.
-A bus also departs once a week from 7 Mile Market in Baltimore and returns to Brooklyn at 14th Ave & 53rd St.
+Monsey Trails used to operate service between Pikesville, Maryland and Brooklyn under the Baltimore Line brand.
+A bus that departed once a week from 14th Ave & 53rd St in Brooklyn, and arrives at 7 Mile Market in Pikesville, Maryland.
+A bus also used to depart once a week from 7 Mile Market in Pikesville and returned to Brooklyn at 14th Ave & 53rd St. It has since been discounted due to low demand to the bus route.